ArashDoDo2/Geofeed-Manager/CPANEL_DEPLOYMENT.md

 (If your server uses GNU libc I will tell you, but 99% of shared hosts are musl.)

-3️⃣ Generate Prisma client (WSL) npx prisma generate
+3ï¸âƒ£ Generate Prisma client (WSL) npx prisma generate

 This will produce:

-query_engine-linux-musl.node   ✔ (correct)
+query_engine-linux-musl.node   âœ” (correct)
-query_engine-windows.dll.node  ❌ (safe to delete later)
+query_engine-windows.dll.node  âŒ (safe to delete later)

-4️⃣ Build standalone Next.js app (WSL)
+4ï¸âƒ£ Build standalone Next.js app (WSL)
 npm run build